Joe Schwarz: Post-congressional life

 On the state level, Schwarz was appointed to Gov. Jennifer Granholm's Emergency Financial Advisory Panel, led by former Michigan governors Milliken (R) and Blanchard (D).
-On the national level, Schwarz was appointed by Secretary of Defense Robert Gates to serve on the independent panel to investigate the conditions at Walter Reed Army Hospital in suburban Washington, DC.
+On the national level, Schwarz was appointed by Secretary of Defense Robert Gates to serve on the independent panel to investigate the conditions at Walter Reed Army Hospital in suburban Washington, D.C.
 Schwarz was reappointed to the Altarum Institute Board of Trustees, a position he held prior to his congressional service, in February 2007.
 Altarum Institute is a nonprofit health policy research institute based in Ann Arbor, Michigan.
 He also accepted a teaching position at the University of Michigan's Gerald R. Ford School of Public Policy, which began in fall 2007.

 In 2010, Schwarz considered running for governor of Michigan as an independent in that year's election.
 However, on June 2, 2010, he announced he would not run due to fundraising issues.

 As of 2012, Schwarz is a member of the Michigan State Medical Society's board of directors.

 On June 16, 2014, Schwarz signed a brief in support of same-sex marriage.

-Schwarz currently serves as a trustee for Olivet College.
+From 1991 to 2005 Schwarz served as a trustee for Olivet College.
 Schwarz also served as campaign chair for the college's previous capital campaign during 2007-2009 academic years for Olivet College.